ivysanchez/Metadata-Generated-Descriptions-LLM/README.md

 ## Overview

 The goal of this project is to generate compelling and informative product descriptions from structured metadata.
 The task is framed as a text generation problem where the input is a combination of product title, product type ID, and bullet points, and the output is a product description.

-The pipeline includes data loading, data preprocessing (handling missing values and formatting the data), generating descriptions using different LLMs (Baseline, FLAN-T5, GPT-3.5-turbo, and Gemini 1.5 Pro) with both zero-shot and few-shot prompting, and evaluating the generated descriptions using various metrics (BLEU, ROUGE-1, ROUGE-2, BERTScore-F1, and Flesch Reading Ease).
+The pipeline includes data loading, data preprocessing (handling missing values and formatting the data), generating descriptions using different LLMs (FLAN-T5, GPT-3.5-turbo, and Gemini 1.5 Pro) with both zero-shot and few-shot prompting, and evaluating the generated descriptions using various metrics (BLEU, ROUGE-1, ROUGE-2, BERTScore-F1, and Flesch Reading Ease).
 A small sample of 25 rows was used for the LLM generation and evaluation due to computational constraints.
+The BERTScore-F1 metric was used as the

 ## Summary of Work Done

 ### Data
 * **Dataset**: Amazon Product Data
-* **Type**: Tabular data (.csv))
+* **Type**: Tabular data (.csv)
   * **Input**: `product_id`,`title`, `product_type_id`, `bullet_points`
   * **Output**: `description`
 * **Size**: Original dataset contains over 2.2 million rows.
 A cleaned subset of over 1 million rows was created, and a sample of 25 rows was used for LLM experiments.
-* **Columns Used:** `title`, `bullet_points`, `description`,
+* **Columns Used:** `title`, `product_id_type`,`bullet_points`, `description`,

-* **Instances (Train, Test, Validation Split)**:
+* **Instances (Train, Test, Validation Split)**: N/A (LLM zero-shot and few-shot setting with small data sample of 25)

 ***

-***verify
 #### Preprocessing / Clean Up
 *   Selected relevant columns (`title`, `bullet_points`, `description`).
 *   Renamed the `description` column to `target_description`.